ahmetsduru/ardupilot/README.md

 - [Charles Villard ](https://github.com/Silvanosky):
   - ***Subsystem***: ESP32,AP_HAL_ESP32

-# ArduPilot Custom Firmware for Mini Pixhawk
+# ArduPilot Custom Firmware for Mini Pixhawk (by ahmetsduru)

 This repository contains a customized version of the ArduPilot firmware specifically modified to enable `GUIDED_NOGPS` mode for the Mini Pixhawk.
 Follow the instructions below to activate the `GUIDED_NOGPS` mode.